Finite and infinitesimal flexibility of semidiscrete surfaces: Introduction

 \section{Introduction}

 A mapping $f:\r\times \z \to\r^3$, where the dependence on the continuous parameter is smooth, is called a {\it semidiscrete surface}.
-Let us connect $f(t,z)$ with $f(t,z{+}1)$ by segments for all possible pares $(t,z)$.
-The resulting piecewise smooth surface is a {\it piecewise ruled surface}.
-In this paper we study infinitesimal and higher order flexibility conditions for such semidiscrete surfaces.
-By {\it flexions} of a semidiscrete surface $f$ we understand deformations that isometrically deform corresponding ruled surfaces and in addition that preserve all line segments connecting $f(t,z)$ with $f(t,z{+}1)$.
+Let us connect $f(t,z)$ with $f(t,z{+}1)$ by segments for all possible pairs $(t,z)$.
+The resulting surface is a {\it piecewise ruled surface}.

+In this paper we study infinitesimal and finite flexibility for such semidiscrete surfaces.
+By {\it isometric deformations} of a semidiscrete surface $f$ we understand deformations that preserves inner geometry of the corresponding ruled surfaces and in addition that preserve all line segments connecting $f(t,z)$ with $f(t,z{+}1)$.

 Many questions on discrete polyhedral surfaces have their origins in classical theory of smooth surfaces.
 Flexibility is not an exception from this rule.
 The general theory of flexibility of surfaces and polyhedra is discussed in the overview~\cite{Sab} by I.~Kh.~Sabitov.